 - Infection and sepsis (e.g., neonatal sepsis, neonatal pneumonia)

 Intraventricular hemorrhage (IVH)

 - Definition: Bleeding into the ventricles from the germinal matrix, a highly vascularized region within the subventricular zone of the brain from which cells migrate out during brain development.

 - Risk factors

-- Usually occurs within 5 days of birth
+- Usually occurs within the first days of life

-- Most infants are asymptomatic, but saltatory (over several days) or, more rarely, catastrophic (over minutes to hours) courses are also possible
+- Most infants are asymptomatic, but saltatory (for several days) or, more rarely, catastrophic (over minutes to hours) courses are also possible.

 - Lethargy, hypotonia, irregular respirations, seizures, bulging anterior fontanelle